Aggregate-Intellect/easy-deploy-demo/README.md

 After deploy finishes you should have the demo app running at a URL on the `fly.dev` domain.
 Enjoy!

+> [!WARNING]
+> At this point your app is deployed on the internet, unprotected.
+> Anyone can use it unless you block it with authentication.
+> You may incur costs as your OpenAI API key is tied to your credit card.

 You can now make changes to files on your local machine, save the changes, run locally (use the `-w` flag to get automatic reload), and redeploy using `fly deploy`.
 For example, try